shalommmitz/host_with_gui/README.md

 You might find it useful, if you need:

-   - A bare-bone installation (E.g., not open-office, no browser)
-   - but with all the creature-comfort of a graphical desktop, sound, graphical network connection management, etc (not lots of etc)
+   - A bare-bone installation (E.g., without open-office or a browser) but with all the creature-comfort of a graphical desktop, sound, GUI network setup, etc (not lots of etc)
    - Smaller attack surface

 ## Hardware tip: